turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 # Testing Table Data and Queries

-Test the table implementation by querying resources and validating column data.
+Test the implementation for [resource type] by querying resources and validating column data.

 ## Validate Column Data